The 4 Biggest Things Apple Just Announced, From TV to a Credit Card

 The Apple Card is a credit card from Apple, issued in partnership with Goldman Sachs, that’s “designed for a healthier financial life,” according to Apple Pay boss Jennifer Bailey.
 The upshot of that is a credit card that’s closely tied to an iPhone app making it easier to track your spending, manage your account, and more.

-The Apple Card will give users more flexibility than usual when it comes to making card payments, and allow users to see in real-time how long it would take to pay off their balance with an easy-to-understand payment plan generator.
-Apple Card is also fee-free, and will give customers 2% cash back on all purchases, and 3% cash back on purchases made directly from Apple or its online services — Apple’s calling it “Daily Cash.”
+The Apple Card will give users more flexibility than usual when it comes to making card payments and doesn’t have late fees.
+(But “late or missed payments will result in additional interest accumulating toward the customer’s balance,” Apple says.)
+The card will give customers 2% cash back on all purchases, and 3% cash back on purchases made directly from Apple or its online services — Apple’s calling it “Daily Cash.”

-The app, meanwhile, can also demystify confusing charges using machine learning and geolocation — so your purchase at John’s Deli will actually say John’s Deli.
 In the app, you’ll see your purchases organized by category, your total card balance, and how much you’ve spent at an establishment.
+The app also shows users in real-time how long it should take to pay off their balance with an easy-to-understand payment plan generator.
+Furthermore, the app can demystify confusing charges using machine learning and geolocation, so your purchase at John’s Deli should actually say John’s Deli.

 Apple Card cardholders will also receive a titanium credit card for purchases at merchants that don’t accept Apple Pay via an iPhone or Apple Watch.
 But using that card only gets you 1% cash back.